-Creating a Healthier
+Creating a Healthier Adirondack Region Together

-Strengthening communities, empowering individuals, transfoming health care.
+Strengthening communities, empowering individuals, transforming health care.

 Adirondack Health Institute is an independent, non-profit organization supporting hospitals, physician practices, behavioral health providers, community-based organizations, patients and others in our region to transform health care and improve population health.